jbostrus/Vercheck_Patcher/README.md

 2) Extract or clone this repository into the f4se folder of the source.
 You can safely leave or delete f4se_loader, f4se_steam_loader, f4se_loader_common, and the f4se64 solution.
 You may also leave them if you wish.
 3) Load and build the solution :)

+## Pre-Built Binaries

+You can find a pre-built binary from the Nexus download page at https://www.nexusmods.com/fallout4/mods/42497

 ## Credits

 Jonathan Ostrus - original concept and main developer